New Hungarian Quartet

-The New Hungarian Quartet was a string quartet founded by Andrew Toth in 1972 at Oberlin Conservatory of Music, where members were on the faculty.
+The New Hungarian Quartet was a string quartet founded by Andor Toth in 1972 at Oberlin Conservatory of Music, where members were on the faculty.
 It is separate from the well-known Hungarian Quartet, though the violist in both groups was the same.
 From 1975 until 1979 the quartet was the first faculty quartet-in-residence at the Taos School of Music in Taos, New Mexico.

 Personnel

 Violinist Andor Toth founded the New Hungarian Quartet in 1972.
 It was based at the Oberlin Conservatory of Music in Oberlin, Ohio, where they were faculty members.
 The other members of the Quartet were Richard Young, second violin; Denes Koromzay (1913–2001), viola, formerly violist in the Hungarian Quartet; and Andor Toth, Jr., cello, formerly principal cellist of the San Francisco Symphony under conductor Josef Krips.

 Touring

 The New Hungarian Quartet toured internationally, giving many concerts during its career.
 The quartet performed a concert in New York City in Alice Tully Hall in February, 1976.
 Oberlin College president Emil Danenberg, an established concert pianist, joined them for the Brahms Piano Quintet in F. Music critic Raymond Ericson commented in The New York Times that:

 The Brahms] was greeted enthusiastically, however, by a near-capacity audience, as were the works offered by the New Hungarian Quartet alone.
 These included Mozart's "Hunt" Quartet and Bartók's Fourth Quartet.
 The playing here was classic in its restraint and sweetness.
 The soft playing in the trio of the Mozart Adagio was ravishing.
 The stylishness held good throughout the Bartók, even when the players did justice to the wild dance rhythms of the last movement.
 This was top-level playing.